Clinical Advisory Board

-The Pumping Marvellous Heart Failure Clinical Board comprises of the key elements of a patients team.
+The Pumping Marvellous Heart Failure Clinical Advisory Board comprises of the key elements of a patients team.
 Our members led by the Chair of the Board Professor Martin Cowie act as an independent advisory board with no responsibility or accountability as to the actions of the charity.

 Professor Martin Cowie

 “Professor Cowie is a cardiologist with a major focus on heart failure, working at the Royal Brompton Hospital in London.
-He also runs a large clinical research group based at Imperial College London.
+He also runs a large clinical research group based at King’s College London.
 He is delighted to help support the Pumping Marvellous Foundation.
 Improving communication and education about heart failure, listening to the patient (and family’s) perspective on living well with this condition, and ensuring NHS services provide good care and a good experience of care, are of vital importance to him.
-He works closely with NICE on its shared decision making work, and its guidelines and quality standards, and helped set up (and then Chair) the British Society for Heart Failure.
+He has worked closely with NICE on its shared decision making work, and its guidelines and quality standards, and helped set up (and then Chair) the British Society for Heart Failure.
 For more details please visit:

 https://www.rbht.nhs.uk/healthprofessionals/consultants/cowie/ or follow him @ProfMartinCowie “